kehantan/labbook/docs/cell_culture/trypsinise.rst

 #.
 Incubate the culture flask for about 3 to 5 mins, but don't incubate for more than 10 mins.
 #.
 Remove culture flask from incubator.
 Slightly tap the culture flask to mechanically detach the cells from the flask.
 #.
+Observe the culture flask under microscope.

+    This step is to observe how much cells have detached.

+    Ideally, the cells should be round in shape and flowing around, indicating the cells were sucessfully trypsinised and detached from the culture flask.
+You can move the flask slightly to observe the movement of the cells.

+    Sometimes you will see the cells are round in shape, but did not detach.
+Some of the things that you can do including:

+        * Without adding more TrypLe, incubate for another few mins; or
+        * Add more TrypLE, then incubate for another few mins

+#.
 Dispense complete DMEM in amount which is equal to the amount of TrypLE used, to neutralise TrypLE.

     For example, if we dispense 1 mL of TrypLe, then now we dispense 1 mL of complete DMEM